Tabled in Parliament Date:

 - Eligibility to adopt and the application process

 The Commission was not asked to examine adoption laws and practices that existed before the Adoption Act 1984; nor to review the law regarding inter-country adoption programs, nor to consider adoptions by same-sex couples or contact statements.

-The Commission’s final report, tabled in Parliament on 7 June 2017, can be downloaded from the link below.
+The Adoption report and other documents can be downloaded from the link below.

 - Terms of reference received

 - Submissions and consultations

 - Tabled in parliament